 At the party: Explain that an entomologist is a scientist who studies insects.
 Hand each child a plastic magnifying glass and bug ID card.
 Challenge kids to be junior entomologists and collect bugs in their bug sacks and identify the various insects.
 Both plastic magnifying glasses and plastic bug assortments can be ordered at Oriental Trading.

-Bug bowling: : Remove labels from ten empty, plastic water bottles.
+Before the party: Remove labels from ten empty, plastic water bottles.
 Fill one-quarter full with rice or dried beans to weight the bottles, and then replace the lids.
 Cut various insect shapes out of construction paper or cardstock, decorate, and adhere to the fronts of the bottles.
 This is where the birthday kid can help by decorating the bug shapes.
 If you don’t want to create your own bugs, you can print out color pictures of insects to decorate the bottles.
-Before the party

 At the party: Set up the decorated water bottles like bowling pins and use a soccer ball as a bowling ball.